seamlessaccess/SeamlessAccess-web/content/posts/2025-02-19-release-next-week.md

 ---
 layout: post
-title: 'Upcoming SeamlessAccess release on 27 Feb'
+title: 'Upcoming SeamlessAccess release on 12 March (was: 27 Feb)'
 date: 2025-02-19
 categories: [General]
 hero: true
-heroHeading: 'Upcoming SeamlessAccess release on 27 Feb'
+heroHeading: Upcoming SeamlessAccess release on 12 March (was: 27 Feb)'
 heroSubHeading: ''
 heroBackground: "images/hero_news.jpg"
 ---

 # Update: SeamlessAccess release on 12 March

-_Update: As communicated over Slack, the below release was rolled back because of unexpected compatibility issues for a small number of integrators.
-These issues have now been addressed and tested. **We are releasing the new version of SeamlessAccess on Wed, 12 March.**_
+**Update:** As communicated over Slack, the below release was rolled back because of unexpected compatibility issues for a small number of integrators.
+These issues have now been addressed and tested. **We are releasing the new version of SeamlessAccess on Wed, 12 March.**

+Please note that this is a **backward compatible change**, also supporting the current SeamlessAccess implementation.
+As always, we will be closely monitoring the service before, during and after the release.
+If you experience any unforeseen behaviour, please alert us via Slack or email.

 # Upcoming SeamlessAccess release on 27 Feb